As a CMA, I am frequently asked about CMA vs CPA. Unsurprisingly, there tends to be quite a bit of confusion over the two accounting designations.

 CMA vs CPA Salary

-There are factors such as a job title, years of experience, industry, and age that have a direct impact on how much CPAs and CMAs earn.
+Salaries for CPAs and CMAs are fairly comparable, although the CPA’s average slightly higher.
+However, there are many factors such as a job title, years of experience, industry, and age that have a direct impact on how much CPAs and CMAs earn.

-Below you can see how these factors affect salary, according to a 2011 salary survey conducted by the IMA (Institute of Management Accountants).
+Below you can see how some of these factors can affect salary on average, according to a 2011 salary survey conducted by the IMA (Institute of Management Accountants).

 No CPA or CMA